dviererbe/dviererbe.de/content/posts/hello-world.md

 finally have an excellent place to document specific topics for myself while sharing them with anyone interested.

-This project finally came about because my talented girlfriend expressed fears similar to mine about writing posts on LinkedIn, so we teamed up to peer pressure each other into this endeavour.
+This project finally came about because my talented girlfriend ([Sabine Heyne](https://smheyne.de/)) expressed fears similar to mine about writing posts on LinkedIn, so we teamed up to peer pressure each other into this endeavour.
 This website's current state is far from what I envision (just look at it on a mobile device :sweat_smile:), but it is a starting point.
 If you need an opportunity to start the project you have been thinking about for too long, feel free to join us :grin:

 # What can you expect from this Blog?